Is your Bark Desktop App acting funky?

 Do you have iMazing open at the same time as the Bark Desktop App?

-You can now safely uninstall iMazing without any impact on your child's iOS device monitoring, since we've updated our Bark Desktop App to be able to do the work of what iMazing used to do!
+You can now safely uninstall iMazing without any impact on your child's iOS device monitoring, since we've updated our Bark Desktop App to be able to do the work that iMazing used to do!

 Is the Bark Desktop App asking you download iTunes?

-For Mac users: You can only update iTunes by updating your Mac Operating System (OS).
+For Mac users: If you are on Mojave, you can only update iTunes by updating your Mac Operating System (OS).

 Install the update after the download completes.